apache/incubator-devlake-website/docs/09-DeveloperDoc/e2e-test-writing-guide-zn.md

 This is MySQL's solution for exporting query results to a file.
 The MySQL currently started in docker-compose.yml comes with the --security parameter, so it does not allow `select ... into outfile`, you first need to turn off the security parameter, which is done roughly as follows.
 ![origin_img_v2_c809c901-01bc-4ec9-b52a-ab4df24c376g](https://user-images.githubusercontent.com/3294100/175070770-9b7d5b75-574b-49ed-9bca-e9f611f60795.jpg)
-After closing it, use `select ... into outfile` to export the csv file, the export result is roughly as follows.
+After closing it, use `select ... into outfile` to export the csv file.
+The export result is rough as follows.
 ![origin_img_v2_ccfdb260-668f-42b4-b249-6c2dd45816ag](https://user-images.githubusercontent.com/3294100/175070866-2204ae13-c058-4a16-bc20-93ab7c95f832.jpg)
 You can notice that the data field has extra hexsha fields, which need to be manually converted to literal quantities.